What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 The main thing you have to remember is that *there are **no** block or inline elements in HTML*.
 There are **7** types of content that expect a certain nesting into each other.

-You *don't need to memorize them all*, but sometimes when you have doubts, or something is broken, you can look at the [documentation](https://html.spec.whatwg.org/multipage/dom.html#kinds-of-content) or use this [excellent tool](https://caninclude.glitch.me/) to check yourself.
+You *don't have to memorize them all* but sometimes when you have doubts or something is broken you can look at the [documentation](https://html.spec.whatwg.org/multipage/dom.html#kinds-of-content) or use this [excellent tool](https://caninclude.glitch.me/) to check yourself.

 When we learn a new foreign language, sometimes we look into the dictionary to check something.
 The same happens with any other language (markup, programming and etc.) — sometimes you need to look into the dictionary (documentation) to understand why it works this way.